-Over the course of two months, millions turn to Facebook to look for deals.
-From Halloween to New Year, Facebook users post, react, comment, and share on epic deals.
+Over two months, millions turn to Facebook to look for deals.
+From Halloween to New Year, Facebook users post, react, comment, and share on major deals.

-With every year, the shopping frenzy kicks off earlier than the year before.
+Every year, the shopping frenzy kicks off earlier than the year before.
 This year isn’t any exception.
-Take a look around, in mid-October you’ll find Christmas related-products on the shelves.
+Take a look around, in mid-October; you’ll find Christmas related-products on the shelves.

 New to Facebook advertising?
 Today is a good day to start using Facebook ads to grow your business.
 Let’s dive in!